Something is missing from our website.

 “Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have.
 I get special treatment, seven-star meals, direct access to a manager in case anything goes wrong, and wine and food in my room.
 Being pampered is definitely going to make you love a place a lot more.”

-I was sent a couple pairs of “travel pants” from a clothing company and I was pretty excited about them at first.
+A clothing company sent me some “travel pants” and I was pretty excited about them at first.
 However, 6 months later I had to amend the blog post I wrote with a note.
 These pants, which retail at over $200 per pair, had already fallen apart.
 Since I got them for free I didn’t care, but if I had paid full price for them I would have been pissed.

 Essentially, I don’t want to recommend products to you that I wouldn’t pay for myself with my own money.